microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/data_dictionary/README.md

 - **TSQL:** `./text_2_sql_core/data_dictionary/tsql_data_dictionary_creator.py`

 If there is no pre-built script for your database engine, take one of the above as a starting point and adjust it.

+## Running

+Fill out the `.env` template with connection details to your chosen database.

+Package and install the `text_2_sql_core` library.
+See [build](https://docs.astral.sh/uv/concepts/projects/build/) if you want to build as a wheel and install on an agent.
+Or you can run from within a `uv` environment.

+`data_dictionary <DATABASE ENGINE>`

+You can pass the following command line arguements:

+- `-- output_directory` or `-o`: Optional directory that the script will write the output files to.
+- `-- single_file` or `-s`: Optional flag that writes all schemas to a single file.

+> [!IMPORTANT]
+>
+> - The data dictioonary generation scripts will output column values for all possible filter clauses.
+This could lead to output of sensitive information.
+You should add exclusion criteria to exclude these for only columns that you may want to filter by.